psidex/3DES/README.md

 - A - Change to selected directory
 - B - go "up" a directory
 - X - CD to `/` and reset and reallocate memory
+- L - Create a new directory (brings a keyboard up to type the name)
 - DPAD/Circle pad up and down control the selection arrow
 - START to close app